Jetskiis/Shopping-Cart/README.md

-Shopping Cart project created using React, TypeScript, Bootstrap.
+Shopping Cart project created using React w/ router, TypeScript, Bootstrap, and CSS.
 <br>
-This is designed to mimic a real store website where users can browse for product and add them to the cart.
+This is designed to mimic a real store website where users can browse the site for products and add them to the cart.
+Users are able to change the quantity of an item in their shopping cart or remove the item altogether.
 <br>
 <br>
 Live demo: https://jetskiis.github.io/Shopping-Cart